-One of the most relied-upon household cleaning tools is also one of the simplest and least sophisticated.
-The first brooms were nothing more that sticks attached to a bristled head of bound-together twigs, fibers, or corn husks.
-Brooms have evolved by leaps and bounds since then, but their basic purpose remains the same: to sweep up dust and debris and keep your floor surfaces clean and damage-free.
+One of the most relied-upon household cleaning tools is also one of the simplest.
+The first brooms were nothing more than sticks attached to a bristled head of bound-together twigs, fibers, or corn husks.
+Brooms have evolved by leaps and bounds since then, but their basic purpose remains the same: to sweep up dust and debris and keep your floor surfaces clean.

 Of course, not all brooms are created equal.
 The effectiveness of any given broom depends on its design and construction, and whether or not it’s suitable for how you plan to use it.
 Read on for tips on choosing the right broom for your needs and budget—and don’t miss our roundup of favorites, below!

-- BEST ALL AROUND: TreeLen Dustpan and Broom Combo
+- BEST ALL AROUND: TreeLen Broom and Dustpan

-- BEST BROOM AND DUSTPAN SET: TreeLen Angle Broom with Dustpan
+- ALSO CONSIDER: TreeLen Angle Broom and Dustpan

 Which Works Best: Broom or Dust Mop?

 Dust mops and brooms are easily confused with one another, but they serve different roles in cleaning.
 While brooms are the go-to for sweeping hard floors, dust mops are popular for their ease of use and additional dusting applications.
 Long-handled like a broom, a dust mop’s flat head is covered in cotton or microfiber cloth, not regular broom bristles.
 Microfiber, in particular, is excellent at picking up dust, pollen, and even bacteria from hard surfaces, often without needing to use additional cleaning products or a dustpan.
 Brooms do require a dustpan unless you intend to sweep debris out the door or into the yard.